rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 Preface
 --------------------------------------------------------------------------------

+What does it mean to seek the truth with an open mind?

 In this document, I hope to engage you in a calm and rational discussion of what faith is and what kind of beliefs it fosters.
 Absolutely nothing in this text should be taken dogmatically.